 However, disruptive innovation also requires resourcing, so if you’re looking for flexible healthcare funding for your disruptive idea why not talk with one of our supply chain finance specialists today?

-Disclaimer: The following comments are only our views and should not be construed as advice.
+Disclaimer: The above article content and comments are our views and should not be construed as advice.
 You should act using your own information and judgment.
 Although information has been obtained from and is based upon multiple sources the author believes to be reliable, we do not guarantee its accuracy and it may be incomplete or condensed.
 All opinions and estimates constitute the author’s own judgment as at the date of publication and are subject to change without notice.